+304.5.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when independent QA samples meet the same specification criteria as QC.
+For Type 1 and 5 base a favorable comparison with the QC standard compaction test shall be obtained when the QA result is within 3.0 pounds.
+For Type 7 base the QC average DCP penetration index shall compare within 0.1 inches per blow of the QA.
-For retained samples, the contractor’s test results and the engineer’s test results shall compare within the following limits:

-(a) The total deleterious material shall be within 2.0 percentage points.

-(b) The plasticity index shall be within 2.

-(c) The gradation test results shall compare within the following limits:
+304.5.2 Split QA Samples.
+For retained samples, the QC test results and QA test results shall compare within the following limits.
+The total deleterious material shall be within 2.0 percentage points.
+The plasticity index shall be within 2.
+The gradation test results shall compare within the following limits: